po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 * Style webpages using CSS's color and font properties.

-* Adjust the layout of webpages using CSS's display and font properties.

 * Identify the box model and how it relates to an element's layout and design.

+* Alter the layout of webpages using CSS's display and font properties.

 ## Technical Interview Preparation